The Best Whole House Water Filters

 How to Change Your Filter

 Changing your water filter might seem like a difficult task but nothing could be further from the truth.
-Each filtration system may have its own specific ways of changing filters, but mostly they will all be the same.
+Each whole house filtration system may have its own specific ways of changing filters, but mostly they will all be the same.
 So use the following steps:

 - Remove the filter by unscrewing it with the wrench provided by the manufacturer.
-Water may drip out of filter housing area, so have a bucket handy to collect any water that drips so it doesn’t get all over the floor.
+Water may drip out of the housing area, so have a bucket handy to collect any water that drips so it doesn’t get all over the floor.

 - It’s safe to turn the inlet valve back on at this point.

 - Run your water for around 10 minutes.
 By doing so, your filter will have a chance to activate.
-Try not to taste your water prior to running it for 10 minutes because it isn’t going to be properly filtered yet.
+Try not to drink your water prior to running it for 10 minutes because it isn’t going to be properly filtered yet.